osu-cascades/rugged-thread/README.md

 * If you've made changes to the database, run migration using `heroku run rails db:migrate`

-&copy; 2022 Rugged Thread, Brayden Brown, Andras Mihaly and Yong Bakos.
+&copy; 2022 Rugged Thread, Brayden Brown, Andras Mihaly, Daniel Lau and Yong Bakos.
 All rights reserved.